silverwind/rrdir/README.md

 ### `rrdir.sync(dir, [options])`
 ### `rrdir.stream(dir, [options])`

-Recursively searches a directory for entries contained within.
-Will reject or throw on unexpected errors, but can optionally ignore errors encountered on individual files. `rrdir` and `rrdir.sync` return an array of `entry`, `rrdir.stream` is a async iterator which yields `entry`.
+Recursively crawls a directory for entries contained within.
+By default, errors while reading files will be ignored and put in `entry.err`.
+The functions can throw on other unexpected conditions. `rrdir` and `rrdir.sync` return an array of `entry`, `rrdir.stream` is a async iterator which yields `entry`.

 #### `options`

-- `options.stats` *boolean*: Include `entry.stats`.
+- `options.stats` *boolean*: Whether to include `entry.stats`.
 Will reduce performance.
 Default: `false`.
 - `options.followSymlinks` *boolean*: Whether to follow symlinks when `options.stats` is enabled.
 Default: `true`.
 - `options.exclude` *Array*: Path globs to exclude from the result.
 Default: `[]`.
 - `options.strict` *boolean*: Whether to throw immediately when reading an entry fails.
 Default: `false`.